contiki-os/contiki/platform/cc2538dk/README.md

 ### Scripted multi-image builds

 You can build multiple nodes with different `NODEID`s sequentially.
 The only platform file relying on the value of `NODEID` (or more accurately `IEEE_ADDR_NODE_ID`) is `ieee-addr.c`, which will get recompiled at each build invocation.
-As a result, the build system can be scripted to build you multiple firmware images, each one with a different MAC address.
+As a result, the build system can be scripted to build multiple firmware images, each one with a different MAC address.
 Bear in mind that, if you choose to do such scripting, you will need to make a copy of each firmware before invoking the next build, since each new image will overwrite the previous one.
 Thus, for example, you could do something like this:

     for image in 1 2 3 4; do make cc2538-demo NODEID=$image && \
     cp cc2538-demo.cc2538dk cc2538-demo-$image.cc2538dk; done

-Which would build you `cc2538-demo-1.cc2538dk`, `cc2538-demo-2.cc2538dk` etc
+Which would build `cc2538-demo-1.cc2538dk`, `cc2538-demo-2.cc2538dk` etc

 As discussed above, only `ieee-addr.c` will get recompiled for every build.
 Thus, if you start relying on the value of `IEEE_ADDR_NODE_ID` in other code modules, this trick will not work off-the-shelf.
 In a scenario like that, you would have to modify your script to touch those code modules between every build.
 For instance, if you are using an imaginary `foo.c` which needs to see changes to `NODEID`, the script above could be modified like so: